sane-fujitsu.5

 CONFIGURATION FILE

-The configuration file "fujitsu.conf" is used to tell the backend how
+The configuration file fujitsu.conf is used to tell the backend how to

-to look for scanners, and provide options controlling the operation of
+look for scanners, and provide options controlling the operation of the

-the backend.
-This file is read each time the frontend asks the backend
+backend.
+This file is read each time the frontend asks the backend for

-configuration file is missing, the backend will use a set of compiled
+configuration file is missing, the backend will be unable to locate any

 Scanners can be specified in the configuration file in 4 ways: